IBM/fa-vs-code-extension/README.md

 IBM Fault Analyzer for z/OS&reg; can discover ABENDs faster, more confidently, and in less time by automatically harvesting real-time information of the ABEND and its environment at the time of failure.

+**Simplify your installation experience by using newly bundled extension packs that contain IBM Fault Analyzer for z/OS as well as other extensions available for [ADFz][link-ext-pack] customers.**

 ## General requirements

 - Assumes knowledge of IBM Fault Analyzer for z/OS&reg; product [installation][link-fa-install] and [features][link-features]